-All continuous monitoring equipment utilized for sampling and testing required by O. Reg.170/03, or Municipal Drinking Water Licence or Drinking Water Works Permit or order, were equipped with alarms or shut-off mechanisms that satisfy the standards described in Schedule 6.
+• All continuous monitoring equipment utilized for sampling and testing required by O. Reg.170/03, or Municipal Drinking Water Licence or Drinking Water Works Permit or order, were equipped with alarms or shut-off mechanisms that satisfy the standards described in Schedule 6.

 The water treatment plant is equipped with continuous analyzers and alarms for free chlorine and turbidity.
-The low alarm set point for the treated water chlorine analyzer is 0.20 mg/L. When reached the system locks out ensuring the system meets their CT requirements.
-The turbidity analyzer set point downstream of the filters is 0.30 NTU.
-Should 0.60 NTU be reached the system alarm sequence is triggered and the filters are locked out, ceasing water production and preventing any adverse conditions.
+The SCADA system low alarm set point for the treated water chlorine analyzer is 0.50 mg\L, which, if triggered, activates the trim chlorination system to increase the chlorine concentration.
+If the chlorine residual lowers to 0.20 mg/L the SCADA system low low alarm is activated which locks out the DWS ensuring the system meets CT requirements.
+The SCADA system turbidity analyzer high alarm set point downstream of the filters is set at 0.30 NTU, which, if triggered, notifies the operator.
+The SCADA system turbidity analyzer high high alarm set point is set at 0.60 NTU, which, if triggered, locks out the filters ceasing water production and prevents any adverse conditions.

 - Continuous monitoring equipment that was being utilized to fulfill O. Reg.
 170/03 requirements was performing tests for the parameters with at least the minimum frequency specified in the Table in Schedule 6 of O. Reg.
-170/03 and recording data with the prescribed format. - All continuous analysers were calibrated, maintained, and operated, in accordance with the manufacturer's instructions or the regulation.
+170/03 and recording data with the prescribed format. - The owner and operating authority ensured that the primary disinfection equipment had a recording device that continuously recorded the performance of the disinfection equipment. - All continuous analysers were calibrated, maintained, and operated, in accordance with the manufacturer's instructions or the regulation.

-Routine analyzer maintenance, accuracy verification checks and calibrations are conducted by the operator which are recorded in plant logs and daily SCADA reports.
+Routine analyzer maintenance, accuracy verification checks and calibrations are conducted by the operator(s) which are recorded in facility log books and daily SCADA reports.
+Annual analyzer calibrations were performed by HACH on May 13, 2019.